antopaulogist/m9setlists/README.md

 - **Netlify**: Free (unlimited personal projects)
 - **Supabase**: Free (up to 50,000 database rows)
 - **Your usage**: Well within free limits

+## **Security Note**

+Your Supabase credentials are visible in the public code, but this is intentional and safe:

+- **Anon Key**: Designed specifically for public client-side use
+- **Row Level Security**: Database access controlled by policies, not key secrecy
+- **Limited Permissions**: Anon key can only perform operations you've explicitly allowed
+- **No Sensitive Data**: Your lists app doesn't store personal/financial information

+This is the standard security model for client-side applications using Supabase.

 ## **What's Next?**